Worth the Weight?

 The deeper I’ve sunk into the world of travel blogging myself, the more I’ve realized that to be the case.

-So here’s why if you’re a savvy traveler you might want to second-guess what you read in travel blogs and consider forking over some dough for travel guidebooks instead.
+So here’s why savvy travelers should second-guess what they read in travel blogs and consider forking over some dough for travel guidebooks instead.

 Why Travel Guidebooks are Better than Travel Blogs

-If guidebooks are unhelpful, they’ll go out of business because readers will stop buying them.
+If travel guidebooks are unhelpful, readers won’t buy them and they’ll go out of business.

 If travel blogs are unhelpful, they can still get tons of readers and make money.